-The Goodburger is one of the few food truck concepts found in Singapore, serving up “Impossible Burgers”.
+The Goodburger is one of the few food truck concepts found in Singapore, serving up the trending meat-free “Impossible Burgers”.

 I won’t specially go into the whole debate of “Impossible Burger” itself as there are several point-of-views resolving this plant-based food.